 - Participation in funeral rites or other direct exposure to human remains in the geographic area where the outbreak is occurring without appropriate PPE.

-All ProQA users have access to the Emerging Infectious Disease Surveillance Tool (EID Tool)—developed and approved by the International Academies of Emergency Dispatch (IAED) Chemical, Biological, Radiological, & Nuclear (CBRN) Committee—which has had an update applied to version 12.1 and 12.2 of the MPDS Protocol.
+All ProQA users have access to the Severe Respiratory Infection tool—developed and approved by the International Academies of Emergency Dispatch (IAED) Chemical, Biological, Radiological, & Nuclear (CBRN) Committee—which has had an update applied to version 12.1 and 12.2 of the MPDS Protocol.
 This tool covers recent travel and all likely symptoms of Ebola (the last update was in May when the Middle East Respiratory Syndrome "camel flu" scare was active and travel was a concern for that illness).
-The EID tool can be accessed at any time, in any active ProQA case.
+The SRI tool can be accessed at any time, in any active ProQA case.

-As with our past position, the EID Tool can be utilized by any agency that has approval from their Medical Director.
+As with our past position, the SRI Tool can be utilized by any agency that has approval from their Medical Director.
 Typically, we recommend the call be processed through Case Entry and Key Questions and a Final Code be generated as per standard practice.
-At that point, if the patient has symptoms consistent with EVD (as approved by local medical control), and the caller has mentioned epidemiologic/travel risk factors (as approved by local medical control), the EMD should select the EID Tool to complete the interrogation.
-For EVD, the Chief Complaints we recommend for use of the EID tool are those that represent typical flu-like symptoms and unexplained bleeding: Protocol 26 Sick Person, Protocol 6 Breathing Problems, Protocol 18 Headache, Protocol 10 Chest Pain, and Protocol 21 Hemorrhage (MEDICAL)
+At that point, if the patient has symptoms consistent with EVD (as approved by local medical control), and the caller has mentioned epidemiologic/travel risk factors (as approved by local medical control), the EMD should select the SRI Tool to complete the interrogation.
+For EVD, the Chief Complaints we recommend for use of the SRI tool are those that represent typical flu-like symptoms and unexplained bleeding: Protocol 26 Sick Person, Protocol 6 Breathing Problems, Protocol 18 Headache, Protocol 10 Chest Pain, and Protocol 21 Hemorrhage (MEDICAL).

 - Center for Disease Control (CDC).
 "Ebola Hemorrhagic Fever."
 2014; Aug 12. http://www.cdc.gov/vhf/ebola/ (accessed August 12, 2014).